Christmas in Indonesia: North Sumatra

-For the Batak in North Sumatera, the Christmas Day is always followed by sacrificing an animal as a result of people chipping in and saving the money months before.
+For the Batak in North Sumatra, Christmas Day is always followed by sacrificing an animal.
+The local people will save money for months beforehand and buy this animal together.
 This tradition is called marbinda and shows togetherness and mutual cooperation.
 The sacrificed animal can be a pig, a buffalo, or an ox, and the meat will be shared to all the people that participate in the purchasing of the animal.

 National Christmas Celebration

-Every year, Ministry of Religious Affairs holds the National Christmas Celebration of the Republic of Indonesia.
-The program started in 1993 as a suggestion from Tiopan Bernhard Silalahi, who was Minister of Administrative and Bureaucratic Reform in the Sixth Development Cabinet, who has Protestant background, to the then President of Indonesia Suharto.
-Since that, National Christmas Celebration has been held every year (and was held as a virtual event due to the COVID-19 pandemic in 2020-21), except in 2004, which was canceled as a condolence for the victims of the 2004 Indian Ocean earthquake and tsunami, in 2018, which was canceled as a condolence for the victims of the 2018 Sunda Strait tsunami, and in 2022, which was also planned to be cancelled before being delayed at the last minute as a condolence for the victims of the 2022 West Java earthquake.
-Until 2013, National Christmas Celebration was always held in Jakarta, the most common used venue was Jakarta Convention Center.
-But since 2014, the tradition was changed by the newly-elected President of Indonesia Joko Widodo.
+Every year, the Ministry of Religious Affairs holds the National Christmas Celebration of the Republic of Indonesia.
+The program started in 1993 after a suggestion from Tiopan Bernhard Silalahi, who was Minister of Administrative and Bureaucratic Reform in the Sixth Development Cabinet, who has Protestant background, to the then President of Indonesia Suharto.

+Since that time, the National Christmas Celebration has been held almost every year (and was held as a virtual event due to the COVID-19 pandemic in 2020–21).
+Exceptions were in 2004, which was canceled as a condolence for the victims of the 2004 Indian Ocean earthquake and tsunami, in 2018, which was canceled as a condolence for the victims of the 2018 Sunda Strait tsunami, and in 2022, which was also planned to be cancelled before being delayed at the last minute as a condolence for the victims of the 2022 West Java earthquake.

+Until 2013, National Christmas Celebration was held in Jakarta and the most common used venue was Jakarta Convention Center.
+Since 2014, the tradition was changed by the then newly elected President of Indonesia Joko Widodo.
 This is the list of National Christmas Celebration hosts since 2014: